bryantj1824/3140-Assignments/LAB3/README.md

 We can do so by creating a class called GradeRate.

 The class GradeRate will have the following static properties:
-- Students - a map of Student objects
+- Students - a vector of Student objects (vectors because students can repeat)
 - Instructors - a map of Instructor objects
 - Courses - a map of Course objects
 - Terms - a map of Term Objects

 The class GradeRate will have the following methods:
-- getGradeRate( String category, String grade )
+- getGradeRate( String category, String categoryId, String grade )
 	- Parameters:
-		- category - will decide which of the Instructors, Courses, and Terms we want to get the grade rate for
+		- category - "Instructor", "Course", or "Term"
+		- categoryId - the id of the "Instructor", "Course", or "Term"
 		- grade - which letter grade are we getting the rate for
 	- Function Goal:
 		- To retrieve the grade rate for a specific category